Wolverhampton is now the number one university in the UK

 To find out more about becoming an associate visit: www.wlv.ac.uk/ktp

-For media enquiries please contact Vickie Warren in the Media
+For media inquiries please contact Vickie Warren in the

 University of Wolverhampton, Wulfruna Street, Wolverhampton, WV1 1LY